Our Feeding Therapists help children learn to develop healthy eating patterns and behaviors.Contact Us

 Feeding therapy is strongly recommended if your child is having difficulty eating and can be very helpful in dealing with a wide range of feeding challenges.
 Therapy can help alleviate reliance on a feeding tube, difficulty with breast or bottle feeding, food and texture aversions, history of recurrent pneumonia, poor weight gain, anxiety or negative mealtime behaviors, GI issues, resistance to trying new foods or transitioning from pureed foods, and more.

-Perhaps most beneficial, feeding therapy can help guide your child to a place of independent eating and happy meal times.
+Perhaps most beneficial, eating therapy can help guide your child to a place of independent eating and happy meal times.

 TES’ Approach to Feeding Therapy